 Tells us about your time at John Lewis Partnership – how long were you there and what were your responsibilities?

-I then moved to the customer facing areas, working in Linens, Carpets, Gift List and then I ran the Call Centre.
+I then moved to the customer facing areas, working in Linens, Carpets, Gift List befire I moved on to run the Call Centre.
 Running the branch Call Centre gave me knowledge of planning shifts and forecasting call volumes.
 When John Lewis decided to centralise the customer service functions I moved into the call centre planning world, planning and forecasting for the new Contact Centres employing 1000 people.

 In this role, I had the responsibility for over 15,000 users, making sure the system worked for managing complaints and queries and get the most out of the Salesforce platform.
 Following a further reorganisation, I was given the opportunity to take severance and decided that I need a change.
 It was scary as I’d worked my full career with one employer, but I’ve never looked back!

 What do you do at PayCaptain?
 Tell us about your role

 My role is not a typical Head of Engineering role.
 I have responsibility for Software engineers, data and quality and ensuring the product is developed and maintained to meet regulatory standards (HMRC, FCA etc) and make sure customers want to sign up and use the product.